Catalogue: Traditional Program: Philosophy of Worldviews

-The philosophy department seeks to prepare men and women to serve Christ in the world of ideas.
+The philosophy of worldviews department seeks to prepare men and women to serve Christ in the world of ideas.
 To accomplish this goal we offer a major that promotes critical thinking while studying the history of ideas.
-The philosophy major is designed to prepare students for jobs that require critical thinking, graduate work, and seminary.
+The philosophy of worldviews major is designed to prepare students for jobs that require critical thinking, graduate work, and seminary.
 We deal with perennial questions endeavoring to answer them and to see how the answers fit into the Christian worldview.
 By promoting critical thinking, our classes prepare students to live, adapt, and make decisions in our fast-changing world.
-Philosophy students will have real-world experience through PHI 441, Topics.
-In this required course students will be required to write a research paper that involves an off-campus experience.
-The student will interview one or more who work(s) in this field and incorporate this into the paper.
+Philosophy of worldviews students also have the opportunity for real-world research experience through PHI 441, Topics.
+In this optional course, senior PHI majors will research, write and defend a paper on an agreed upon topic.

 Honors Program: The philosophy department offers opportunities for students to enroll in honors courses from its department.
 Any departmental course may be taken as an honors course.
 For students majoring in this department, one must pass a minimum of nine hours of honors courses within the discipline and a minimum of nine hours from the honors courses of other departments.
 Each course must be passed with a B or better.
 No more than 18 hours are required for the honors degree.
 For other honors program policies, see "Honors Program" found in the "Administration of the Curriculum" section of this catalogue.